tcopeland/pippi/README.md

 [1,2,3].detect {|x| x > 1}
 ```

-This is an example of refactoring to use the Ruby standard library.
-These are small optimizations, but they can add up.
+A change like this is a small optimization, but they can add up.
 More importantly, they communicate the intent of the programmer; the use of Array#detect makes it clear that we're just looking for the first item to match the predicate.

 This sort of thing can be be found during a code review, or maybe when you're just poking around the code.
 But why not have a tool find it instead?
 Thus, pippi.
 Pippi observes code while it's running - by hooking into your test suite execution - and reports misuse of class-level APIs.
-Currently pippi checks for "select followed by first", "select followed by size", "reverse followed by each", and "map followed by flatten".
-No doubt folks will think of other checks that can be added.

 Here's an important caveat: pippi is not, and more importantly cannot, be free of false positives.
 That's because of the halting problem.
 Pippi finds suboptimal API usage based on data flows as driven by a project's test suite.
 There may be alternate data flows where this API usage is correct.
 For example, in the code below, if rand < 0.5 is true, then the Array will be mutated and the program cannot correctly be simplified by replacing "select followed by first" with "detect":